gibeemarketplace/gibeemarketplace/README.md

 ## Hi there 👋

 <!--
-**gibeemarketplace/gibeemarketplace** is a ✨READEcial_ ✨ repository because its README.md` (this file) appears on your GitHub profile.
+**gibeemarketplace/gibeemarketplace** is a ✨readmecial_ ✨ repository because its README.md` (this file) appears on your GitHub profile.

 Here are some ideas to get you started: